 15 Best Places to Visit in New Mexico

-Artists treasure the unique quality of light in New Mexico’s high desert — illumination that greets you each morning as you look out from your adobe hacienda in Santa Fe, or gaze upon the glowing Organ Mountains above Las Cruces at day’s end.
-Starry night skies are a dream for tourists seeking the absence of light at White Sands National Park.
+It's easy to understand why artists have flocked to New Mexico when you see the quality of the light in the high desert as you look out from your adobe hacienda in Santa Fe each morning, or gaze upon the glowing Organ Mountains above Las Cruces at day's end.
+Nighttime brings its own treasures, too.
+Visit White Sands National Park to see how brilliant starry night skies can be in the absence of light.

 1. Santa Fe

 Old Santa Fe is best explored up close and personal.
-Take your time discovering the many historic attractions of the state capital that are conveniently clustered in one area: The Plaza, Palace of the Governors, St. Francis Cathedral, Loretto Chapel (dating back to 1882), and La Posada de Santa Fe resort and spa.
+Take your time discovering the many historic attractions of the state capital that are conveniently clustered in one area: The Plaza, Palace of the Governors, St. Francis Cathedral, and La Posada de Santa Fe resort and spa.

-Even if you’re not a shopper, don’t miss the galleries, shops, and cafés along Canyon Road.
+Even if you're not a shopper, visiting the galleries, shops, and cafés along Canyon Road is still a worthwhile thing to do.
 Christmas is a magical season to mingle with locals singing carols and drinking hot chocolate around the campfires that give a warm glow to Canyon Road and its offshoots.

 Somewhat reminiscent of this experience is another event that brings together people and fire: Every Labor Day weekend at Fort Marcy Park, Santa Feans celebrate the Burning of Zozobra, a century-old festival where people purge themselves of whatever paper is causing grief.
 Bring your divorce decree, mortgage completion documents, parking tickets, and photos of people you don't want to see.
 All of it goes up in flames when the human effigy of Zozobra and associated collection baskets are set on fire.

-Santa Fe is also a jumping-off point for visiting the state’s 19 pueblos (traditional villages of the Pueblo people).
+Santa Fe is also a jumping-off point for visiting the state's 19 pueblos (traditional villages of Native American people).
 Join the Good Friday pilgrimage to El Sanctuario de Chimayó, 27 miles north in the foothills of the Sangre de Cristo Mountains.
 At Bandelier National Monument, 40 miles northwest, marvel at cliff dwellings and petroglyphs dating back 11,000 years.

 Read More: Top-Rated Tourist Attractions in Santa Fe

-Your gateway to New Mexico might well be the airport to the state’s largest city.
+Your gateway to New Mexico might well be the airport to the state's largest city: Albuquerque.
 Step off the plane, breathe in the high desert air, and behold the grandeur of the surrounding Sandia Mountains.
-(Note that “sandia” is Spanish for watermelon and here, we’re talking about pointy slices.)
+(Note that "sandia" is Spanish for watermelon, and here, we're talking about pointy slices.)

-At 5,000 feet, Albuquerque is considered high elevation, yet the number doubles once you reach the highest point on the Sandia Peak Aerial Tramway.
-A tram ride is a thrilling way to get a bird’s-eye view of the urban adventure that awaits.
-You can also leave it to the last day (or evening to 8pm) and bask in the satisfaction of reviewing where you’ve been.
+At more than 5,000 feet, Albuquerque is considered high elevation, yet the number doubles once you reach the highest point on the Sandia Peak Aerial Tramway.
+A tram ride is a thrilling way to get a bird's-eye view of the urban adventure that awaits.
+You can also leave it to the last day (or evening to 8 p.m.) and bask in the satisfaction of reviewing where you've been.

-Adjust to the altitude if you’re not used to it with a stroll through historic Old Town, the cultural heart of the city.
+Adjust to the altitude if you're not used to it with a stroll through historic Old Town, the cultural heart of the city.
 Albuquerque was founded as a Spanish colony early in the 18th century and retains a strong connection to its roots.
-Close to the plaza, you’ll discover ties to Spanish and Indigenous culture through the majestic San Felipe de Neri Church (dating to 1795) and traditional Pueblo construction.
+Close to the plaza, you'll discover ties to Spanish and Indigenous culture through the majestic San Felipe de Neri Church (which dates to 1793 and is listed on the National Register of Historic Places) and traditional Pueblo construction.